 Western Mining Corporation Limited (Throssell Range) Agreement Act 1985

-An Act to ratify and authorize the implementation of an Agreement between the State of Western Australia and Western Mining Corporation Limited and for incidental and other purposes.
+An Act to ratify and authorise the implementation of an agreement between the State of Western Australia and Western Mining Corporation Limited and for incidental and other purposes.

-[Assented to 4 December 1985.]

-Be it enacted by the Queen’s Most Excellent Majesty, by and with the advice and consent of the Legislative Council and the Legislative Assembly of Western Australia, in this present Parliament assembled, and by the authority of the same, as follows: —

 1. Short title

-This Act may be cited as the Western Mining Corporation Limited (Throssell Range) Agreement Act 1985.
+This Act may be cited as the Western Mining Corporation Limited (Throssell Range) Agreement Act 1985 1.